Sparronator9999/YAMDCC/README.md

 battery and "main" battery (requires disassembly of laptop).
 Leave disconnected for a few seconds, then re-connect everything, re-assemble and attempt a reboot.
 This will reset your BIOS settings.

-Users of other laptop brands will need to look up instructions for their laptop.
+Users of other laptop brands will need to look up instructions for their laptop to reset BIOS settings.

 ### Dark mode?